DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Methodology

-To extract the causal relationships between historical and future exogenous variables, the \textit{Temporal Causal Discovery Module} adopts a patch-wise representation strategy~\cite{patchtst,Triformer}.
+To extract the correlation between historical and future exogenous variables, the \textit{Temporal Correlation Discovery Module} adopts a patch-wise representation strategy~\cite{patchtst,Triformer}.
 Specifically, each historical exogenous variable is segmented into multiple patches, and each patch is projected into a temporal token.